 Positioning is a big help when cornering, if you’re going into a left-hander then you should approach it towards the centre of your lane to give you the best view and an early indication if there are any unseen problems.
 For a right-hand corner position yourself to the left.

 Scrub off speed before the corner so that you arrive at a speed that feels safe for you, not for anybody else you may be riding with, or for how good you imagine you are!
 Accelerate steadily through the corner to balance your machine, try to keep off the brakes (especially the front) but if you want a little extra mid-corner control use some gentle trail braking with the rear.

 Other than road signs, what else can give us clues about the road ahead?
 Road signs may well warn of static problems, junctions, twisty roads, or loose surfaces but there are plenty of other clues that can help us to avoid potential problems.

-Our sense of smell can give an early warning, the scent of freshly mown grass may mean there’s a slow moving tractor cutting the verge up ahead, a smell of fuel could alert us to a diesel spill.
+Our sense of smell can give an early warning, the scent of freshly mown grass may mean there’s a slow-moving tractor cutting the verge up ahead, and a smell of fuel could alert us to a diesel spill.
 Think about your surroundings and don’t become complacent on regular routes.